sbellem/bigchaindb-driver/docs/advanced-usage.rst

 Done!

-Happy, ``alice`` and ``bob`` have successfully transferred the ownership of their car to ``carol``, and go on exploring the countless galaxies of the universe using their new teleportation skills.
+Happy, ``alice`` and ``bob`` have successfully transferred the ownership of their car to ``carol``, and can go on exploring the countless galaxies of the universe using their new teleportation skills.

 Crypto-Conditions (Advanced)